SRFormer: Text Detection Transformer with Incorporated Segmentation and Regression: 4. Experiment

 \paragraph{Training efficiency.}

-In order to illustrate the potential enhancement in training efficiency achievable through the incorporation of segmentation, we present convergence curves in Figure~\ref{fig:training}, showcasing the fluctuation of the evaluation F1-score with increasing training iterations.
+Fig.~\ref{fig:training} shows convergence curves, showcasing the fluctuation of the evaluation F1-score with increasing training iterations.
 When training from scratch on TotalText and Rot.TotalText, The observed trend in the figure reveals that our model consistently outperforms DPText in all tests beyond the 5,000th iteration, within the context of the 50k-iteration training schedule.
 In addition, we extended the training schedule of DPText twofold and generated its corresponding convergence plot.
-Despite the doubled training schedule, the performance of DPText still falls short of our model, exhibiting a lower F1-score of \textbf{85.81\%}, compared to our model's \textbf{86.23\%}.
-On Rot.TotalText, our model demonstrates superior rotation robustness, achieving an F1-score of \textbf{86.47\%}, surpassing DPText's best result by around \textbf{2.3\%}.
+Despite the doubled training schedule, the performance of DPText still falls short of our model on both datasets.
 These findings emphasize the prospective advantages associated with the integration of segmentation, leading to enhanced convergence and superior performance in contrast to approaches solely reliant on regression methodologies.

 \paragraph{Predictions at each decoder layer.}